canonical/charmed-aether-sd-core/docs/how-to/deploy_sdcore_user_plane_in_dpdk_mode.md

 # Deploy SD-Core User Plane in DPDK mode

 This guide covers how to deploy the User Plane Function (UPF) in DPDK mode using Terraform modules.
-Navigate between the tabs in each section of this guide to find the steps suitable for your setup (Kubernetes charm of Machine charm).
+Navigate between the tabs below to find the steps suitable for your setup (Kubernetes charm of Machine charm).

-## Requirements

 ``````{tab-set}

 `````{tab-item} Kubernetes Charm

+## Requirements

 - A Kubernetes cluster which meets or exceeds below requirements:
   - CPU supporting AVX2 and RDRAND and PDPE1GB instructions (Intel Haswell, AMD Excavator or equivalent)